kareila/clean-all-the-things/README.md

 ### 23 Jan 2014

 Twitter now requires SSL connections to be used.
-Relies on the Mozilla::CA module for certificate authority, which should be installed by default on most systems.
+Relies on the Mozilla::CA module for certificate authority, which should be included automatically when the other Twitter-related modules are installed.

 ### 11 Nov 2013